ranja-sarkar/Time_series/README.md

 Approaches to smoothing a time-series:

-1. **Holt's method** - there're level smoothing constant (alpha) and trend constant (beta).
+1. **Holt's method** - there're two parameters viz, level smoothing constant (alpha) and trend constant (beta).

-2. **Holt Winter's method** - there's seasonal smoothing constant (delta) and considers seasonal baseline which is a regularly recurring pattern (day, week, month, quarter etc.) and baseline rises and falls at regular intervals.
-Deviation of each season from the baseline’s long-term (annual) average is used for forecasts.
+2. **Holt Winter's method** - there's seasonal smoothing constant (delta) as well; considers seasonal baseline which is a regularly recurring pattern (day, week, month, quarter etc.) and baseline rises and falls at regular intervals.
+Deviation of each season from the baseline’s long-term or annual average is used for forecasts.

 Smoothing models are for removal of noise.